edulinq/autograder-server/docs/types.md

 The non-alphanumeric characters cannot be repeated in a sequence (e.g. you can have two periods, just not in a row).
 Identifiers must start and end with alphanumeric characters.

+### Email

+Underlying Type: String

+An email address.

+When used in the context of a course, a star ("\*") may be used to reference all users and a course role ("other", "student", "grader", "admin", or "owner") may be used to include all course members with that role.

 ### Timestamp

 Underlying Type: Integer (64 bit signed)